U2UTraining/katacoda-scenarios/kubernetes-lab/step1.md

 `kubectl get nodes`{{execute}}

 Just one for now.
-Notice the name **host01**, you can use this name to talk to this node directly from within the cluster.
+Notice the name, it sould be **minikube** or **host01**, these are aliases.
+You can use this name to talk to this node directly from within the cluster.